jundalisay/superblist/content/en/research/sarkar/idea/chapter-05.md

 - causal

-Above the scope of the causal portion <!-- hirańmaya --> until the merger into the Macrocosmic Nucleus, the unit certainly has a body.
+Above the scope of the causal portion (hirańmaya) until the merger into the Macrocosmic Nucleus, the unit certainly has a body.
 - But that body cannot be called causal. <!-- It, being the last phase, is known as sámánya deha. -->

 By its very nature, if the mind is to possess objectivity, it must also have a witnessing entity.